racattack/racattack-ansible-oracle/README.md

 `vagrant up` will create the machines

-`setup=standard vagrant provision` will setup an standard oracle cluster `setup=flex vagrant provision` will setup an flex oracle cluster
+`setup=standard vagrant provision` will setup an standard oracle cluster

+`setup=flex vagrant provision` will setup an flex oracle cluster

 if any leaf node is defined, cluster will be defaulted to flex

-`setup=clean vagrant provision` will delete `/u01` , bring shared disk to clean state and shutdown the vm.
+`setup=clean vagrant provision` will delete `/u01` , clean up previous installation, bring shared disk to clean state and shutdown the vm.

-`vagrant up` and will start a clean environment.
+then a `vagrant up` will start a clean environment.
 This is useful to avoid recreating the shared disk since is time consuming task.

 alvaro@kikitux.net